 These psychological states can be mistaken for virtuous and successful attainments, such as self-control.
-When a person is completely introverted within oneself due to forces of circumstances, the condition cannot be called one of self-control, because we have been forced to withdraw ourself into our own bodily circumstance - not because of our wish, but because of a force which has sat upon our nerves.
+When a person is completely introverted within oneself due to forces of circumstances, the condition cannot be called one of self-control, because we have been forced to withdraw our wish, but because of a force which has sat upon our nerves.
 It is the regression principle that makes people get attached to simple and silly things like a notebook, a walking stick, a cat, a dog, etc. There are people who have no possessions except a small puppy, a cat, or if not even that, a bowl or a walking stick which is their entire property.
 If we remove the walking stick they will pounce upon us like lions.
-The walking stick is their entire life because the whole force of their personality has been concentrated into a silly object for all outward appearances - but it is not a silly object for that particular person.
+The walking stick is their entire life because the whole force of their personality has been concentrated into a silly object for that particular person.
 When these objects are not available outside, they can be replaced by internal moods, whims, fancies and private outlooks on life.